Art9Mor/el_net/README.md

 2. Set up environment variables

     - Create an `.env` file in the project root
-    - Copy the contents from ".env.sample" to the file you created
+    - Copy the contents from `.env.sample` to the file you created
     - Fill in the variable values with your data

    Variable values: